 Don’t edit right away.
 After you’ve finished filling out your application or a draft of your essay, take a break.
 (I’d give it at least an hour, if not a day.)
 You’ll come back with fresh eyes and a fresh perspective—which are better for catching mistakes.

-Do it more than once
+Review it more than once

-Go over your college application multiple times, and look for different things each time.
+Go over your college application materials multiple times, and look for different things each time.
 For example, review your application one time for content, making sure you sound as smart and college-ready as you are, and another time for nitty-gritty grammar mistakes.

 Get a second opinion

 Even if you’re the rock star of your English class, you should still have someone else edit your application.
-(Even editors need editors, trust.)
+(Even editors need editors, trust me.)
 This is important not just so they can catch any spelling or grammar errors you missed but because they can give you an overall critique of your application, ensuring you answered the prompts correctly, are representing yourself well, etc.

-P.S.
+There you have it—a few easy steps and your college applications will be as polished as...something that’s really shiny.
+(Okay, just because I can do grammar doesn’t mean I’m good at metaphors.)
 You can use these tips with all your writing, from blog posts to term papers.
-And eventually it will become second nature.
+Eventually it'll become second nature.
 Then, when you’re an editing guru, you can turn editing your friends’ papers into a lucrative side hustle.